skeeto/w64devkit/README.md

 # Portable C and C++ Development Kit for x64 Windows

-w64devkit is a Dockerfile that builds from source a small, portable development suite for writing C and C++ applications on and for x64 Windows.
-Docker is not needed to use the tools themselves.
-It's merely used as reliable, clean environment for compilation and linking.
+w64devkit is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x64 Windows. **It is the highest quality native toolchain for C, C++, and Fortran currently available on Windows.**

 Included tools:

 * [Mingw-w64 GCC][w64] : compilers, linker, assembler